 In a contested policy environment with limited evidence, synthesizing knowledge from different fields requires an open approach.
 CREATe has demonstrated that it is possible to involve users in research design at all stages, and in the development of dynamic, open access resources.
 Our resources receive 100,000s of visitors per year from over 160 countries.

 The norms governing the information space are not a legal problem.
 Research questions and policy issues cannot be solved from one disciplinary perspective.
 CREATe projects typically involve collaboration.
 We take empirical, historical, computational, cultural, sociological or economic approaches seriously.
 Within law, we are anchored in the subject areas of intellectual property, information and competition law.

 Agility with a long view

 CREATe has the ambition to contribute to the big questions of our time.
 In a fast moving technological environment, sustained intervention needs to take the long view.
 We try to be responsive but not fast.
-Our policy contributions include EU and UK copyright policy, platform regulation and the wider questions of a digital public sphere.
+Our policy contributions include EU and UK copyright policy, platform regulation and the wider questions of innovation, creative economy and the digital public sphere.